arvindr21/slush-mongo/README.md

 $ cd my-slush-mongo && slush mongo
 ```

+And the pick the generator you would like to use.

 ## Getting To Know Slush

 Slush is a tool that uses Gulp for project scaffolding.